 People that are intrinsically motivated seek rewards such as self-fulfillment, contentment, and the joy of accomplishment.

 For example, Joe goes to the gym in order to improve his health, body look, and presence because that is naturally healthy and advised.

 Since Joe’s wish to do better comes from within, he’s leveraging intrinsic motivation.

 #2: Extrinsic motivation

 Extrinsic motivation is the drive that’s generated by external circumstances and factors.

 When you are motivated to do something in order to gain external rewards (raises, appreciation, acceptance, not getting fired, etc.), you are using the so-called ‘extrinsic motivation.”

 For example, if Joe goes to the gym in order to gain the attention of a girl he fell in love with, his motivation is extrinsic.

 Achievement motivation is often present in the professional realm, whereas personal life preoccupations are often left neglected.
-People that strive to achieve a rank, a status, or a position in any hierarchy are also using the common achievement motivation.
+People who strive to achieve a rank, status, or position in any hierarchy also use common achievement motivation.

 Incentive motivation is the type of motivation that’s immediately present when something is at stake.
 If there’s an attractive enough reward once the work is done, incentive motivation will help you achieve great things.